poseidon-framework/poseidon-framework.github.io/trident.md

 #### List command
 `list` lists packages, groups and individuals of the datasets you use, or of the packages available on the server.

-To list packages from your local repositories, as seen above you run
+To list packages from your local repositories, as seen above you can run

 ```
 trident list -d ... -d ... --packages
 ```
-which will output some log messages, for example about packages that were skipped because of formatting issues of the `POSEIDON.yml` file.
-T

-Example for the final output:
+This will yield a table like this

 ```
 .-----------------------------------------.------------.----------------.
 |                  Title                  |    Date    | Nr Individuals |